 "We are locked in an arms race with microbes, and must bring all our best tools to the fight the growing AMR pandemic." - Professor Kat Holt.

 A strength of the LSHTM is that is has a truly global presence.
 As such we have links and access to drug resistant strains of microbes from clinics and communities around the world, collected by researchers and collaborators for further study.
-We work on both neglected tropical diseases and emerging pathogens, as well as food-borne pathogens and hospital acquired infections.
+We work on both neglected tropical diseases and emerging pathogens, as well as food-borne pathogens, hospital-acquired infections, tuberculosis and malaria.

 We are one piece of the puzzle; through additional engagement with policy making, public education, and collaboration with industry, the Biological and Pharmacological Sciences at the LSHTM is working to be part of the solution to AMR.

 - Publication: Characterization of posttranslationally modified multidrug efflux pumps reveals an unexpected link between glycosylation and antimicrobial resistance.

 - Project: Febrile Illness Evaluation in a Broad Range of Endemicities (FIEBRE)

 - Project: Genomic surveillance of Klebsiella for neonatal sepsis vaccine development

 - Project: Metagenomic screening for AMR in malnourished children